chaptr-africa/web-development-public/Django/Week2/day2.md

 ## Django Admin Site

-To add the Blog model to the admin site, you can register the Blog model with the admin site in the admin.py file as seen below:
+To add the Tag and Blog model to the admin site, you can register them with the admin site in the admin.py file as seen below:

 <pre>